 We’re going to spend a little bit of time looking at how to adjust a few common triggers.
 The trigger is the shooter’s connection to their gun.
 Provided the rest of the gun is inherently accurate, the trigger pull may be the most critical point to achieving repeatable accuracy.

 Hey, my trigger’s missing the 3rd screw!

 Hatsan came out with their Quattro Trigger some time back.
 It was a big improvement and provides shooters with something they can work with.
-Adjusting it however can be a bit of a challenge.
+Adjusting it, however, can be a bit of a challenge.
 There are two common complaints with this trigger group.
-The first is that the trigger comes with the front two screws having heads on them, preventing you from screwing them in..
+The first is that the trigger comes with the front two screws having heads on them, preventing you from screwing them in.
 While some complain this means you can’t adjust the trigger, they are incorrect because you BACK out the screws to adjust the trigger characteristics.
-There are some postings on-line that talk about replacing the crews with allen screws allowing for a full range of adjustments.
+There are some postings on-line that talk about replacing the screws with allen screws allowing for a full range of adjustments.
 You really need to know what you are doing if you try and go that route as it’s extremely easy to over adjust and render your gun non-functional.
 Or worse, set the trigger to have virtually no sear engagement and create a misfire situation.
 This is why Hatsan uses the headed screws in the rifles they send to the USA.
 The second most common complaint is that the third screw is missing.
 It is really there, you just have to look more closely.
 There is a tiny allen screw in the tension adjuster, that is the 3rd screw.